Merck Manual

 The vestibular system consists of two fluid-filled sacs called the saccule and the utricle and three fluid-filled tubes called the semicircular canals.
 These sacs and tubes gather information about the position and movement of the head.
 The brain uses this information to help maintain balance.

-The saccule and utricle are located in the vestibule and contain cells that sense movement of the head in a straight line, that is, back and forth, sensing acceleration, or up and down, sensing gravity.
+The saccule and utricle are located in the vestibule and contain cells that sense movement of the head from side to side (horizontally), sensing acceleration, or up and down (vertically), sensing gravity.

 Disorders of the inner ear